oddbird/oddleventy/content/blog/2024/sass-compiler.md

 ...
 ```

-4. Vite 7.0 also removed support for the legacy API, which doesn't support the
+4. Vite 7.0 also removed support for the legacy API.
+If you were using the
-   Compiler API anyways.
-Adjust any options from the [`legacy`] API options to
+   legacy API, adjust any options from the [`legacy`] API options to the
-   the [`modern`] API options.
+  [`modern`] API options.
 In my case, I needed to update `pkgImporter` to
   `importers: [new NodePackageImporter()]` and change the import of
   `NodePackageImporter` from `sass` to `sass-embedded`.